-A: We currently anticipate completing the merger late in the third quarter or early in the fourth quarter of 2007.
+A: We currently expect to complete the merger in the fourth quarter of 2007.
 However, we cannot assure you when or if the merger will occur.
 We must first obtain the approvals of our stockholders at the annual meetings and obtain the necessary regulatory approvals.